-- 10% for pension contribution;
+- 10% for pension contribution

-- 7% for health care coverage; and
+- 7% for healthcare coverage

-- 1.53% for Disability and Survival Insurance (SIS), which covers employees in case of disability or death.
+- 1.54% for Disability and Survival Insurance ("SIS"), which covers employees in case of disability or death

 3.5.
-Termination of the work contract
+Termination of the employment contract

 3.5.1.
 Grounds

 The grounds for termination of an employment contract are set out in articles 159, 160 and 161 of the Labor Code and are as follows: